 Overview

 Adding a sending domain allows you to send emails from your own address instead of a shared domain.
-Migma offers two options: a managed domain for instant setup, or a custom domain for full brand control.Option 1: Quick Setup (Managed Domain)
+Migma offers two options: a custom domain (recommended) for full brand control, or a managed domain for instant setup.Option 1: Custom Domain (Recommended)

-A custom domain lets you send from your own domain (e.g.,[email protected]).
+A custom domain lets you send from a domain you own, such ashello@yourcompany.com or news@mail.yourcompany.com.
 This requires adding DNS records to verify ownership.
+Custom domains give you your own sending reputation with standard thresholds, which is the best choice for production email campaigns.

 Step 1: Add Your Domain